-42 Actions noted as "best practice" are primarily administrative in nature; they are generally regarded as a matter of course for SNHA but important to state and track.
+&lt;sup>42 Actions noted as "best practice" are primarily administrative in nature; they are generally regarded as a matter of course for SNHA but important to state and track.

-The Lancaster Conservancy's Welsh Mountain Nature Preserve is an example of a nationally important resource located beyond the Susquehanna River corridor, as it is within the Pennsylvania Highlands, part of the federally recognized greenbelt (see Chapter 2).
+The Lancaster Conservancy's Welsh Mountain Nature Preserve is an example of a nationally important resource located beyond the Susquehanna River corridor, as it is within the Pennsylvania Highlands, part of the federally recognized greenbelt (see p.
+64).
 (Map courtesy Lancaster Conservancy)